 Contact Email: tnodine AT berkeley.edu

 Spencer is a master’s student in Berkeley’s environmental engineering department.
 With a river-centric upbringing, Spencer has been studying fluvial systems, river hydraulics, and hydrology since he could hold a paddle in his hands.
 His life revolves around the river; being in it, bringing it into people’s lives, protecting and restoring it, and making it accessible and enjoyable for all.
-Spencer’s research interests lie in the critique of modern river restoration and dam modifications methods, and evaluation of intended ecological benefits.
+Spencer’s research interests lie in human interaction with rivers and the benefits it can lead to as well as ubiquitous low-head dams and the immediate public safety hazard that they present.
 Before coming to Berkeley, Spencer worked in Colorado as a design engineer and project manager designing whitewater parks, river waves, in-stream and bank restoration, dam modification, and greenways that connect communities to their river corridors.
 Spencer is also a passionate and accomplished whitewater athlete.

 Jen's research explores interactions of sediment, water, and vegetation in montane meadows of California's Sierra Nevada.
 Through field observation, remote sensing and numerical models, she works to improve our understanding of the geomorphic and hydrologic processes that influence the ecological function of meadows.
 By understanding driving factors of ecosystem resilience, we can better prioritize restoration investments and apply techniques to sustain meadow ecosystems and understand their role as hydrologic refugia with climate shifts.
 Jen earned a B.A. from Smith College.
 After working as a software engineer for ten years, Jen sought an M.L.A. from UC Berkeley and now works toward a Ph.D. that will inform management of watershed, river and ecosystem functions.